vPeteWalker/midway/files/files.rst

       .. figure:: images/7.png

 #.
-If you selected the SMB protocol, fill out the following in the indicated fields:
+Select the SMB protocol, and fill out the following in the indicated fields:

    - **Active Directory Realm Name**: Displays the Active Directory realm name (read-only).